jahidem/potm/README.md

   - The Standings can be exported as a pdf file

 &nbsp;
-> The scoring fot the standings is according to this  [Scoring Criteria.pdf](https://github.com/jahidem/potm/blob/master/docs/ScoringCriteria.pdf)
+> The scoring for the standings is according to this  [Scoring Criteria.pdf](https://github.com/jahidem/potm/blob/master/docs/ScoringCriteria.pdf)

 <img src="./docs/potm1.png" alt="drawing"  width="800"/>